Space: 1889: Setting

 One of the treasures that spurred the Europeans to Mars was "liftwood": a rare cultivated plant with anti-gravity properties that allowed for the construction of giant floating ships.
-While the Earthers used Martian sky galleons at first, they later constructed their own armored, steam powered flyers.
+The Earthers used Martian sky galleons at first but later constructed their own armored steam-powered flyers.

 Since wireless was not invented yet in 1889, communication between Earth and Mars is handled by orbital heliograph stations.

-The game contains much more detail on the flora, fauna, and species of the planets.
-The majority of the published material is centered on Mars.
+The game contains much more detail on the flora, fauna and species of the planets.
+Most published material is centred on Mars.

+The Space: 1889 edition by Uhrwerk Verlag/Clockwork Publishing partially modified the alternate history of Earth, at Frank Chadwick's request.
+In this timeline, the revolutionary Paris Commune was successful in establishing itself as the form of government in France.
+More controversially, the American Civil War ended with the victory of the Confederate States because of the death of Abraham Lincoln from typhus in the spring of 1862.
+Maximilian I of Mexico is still emperor in 1889, and Siam is an emerging regional power under the government of Rama V.

+The Space: 1889 After iteration takes place ten years after the original 1889 setting, and war and disaster have for a time separated the worlds.